 CHEM 142, 152, CHEM 220 General and Organic Chemistry (choose one sequence)

 The application opens 4 weeks before the application deadline.
-The upcoming application windows are:
+The upcoming application windows for entry to the following quarters are:

 The application consists of three components which you should prepare before you access the online application form